NhanAZ/Stuff/PMBigLogs.md

 - Fixed spectator players being able to drop items.
 - Fixed collision shapes of Bell in different orientations.

+**For Minecraft: Bedrock Edition 1.18.0**

+### Note about API versions
+Plugins which don't touch the protocol and compatible with any previous 4.x.y version will also run on these releases and do not need API bumps.
+Plugin developers should **only** update their required API to this version if you need the changes in this build.

+**WARNING: If your plugin uses the protocol, you're not shielded by API change constraints.** You should consider using the `mcpe-protocol` directive in `plugin.yml` as a constraint if you do.

 # 4.1.0
 Released 7th February 2022.